Skip to main content

 1. In the StreamNative Cloud Console, navigate to Settings > Preview Features.

-3. After enablement, the Settings > MCP page displays a table of all clusters in your organization with their MCP status.
+3. After you enable the feature, the Settings > MCP page displays a table of all clusters in your organization with their MCP status.

 Enable MCP per cluster